+The above questions will be asked only of children 0-6 years of age.

 - !
-DTP shot The Diphtheria-Tetanus-Pertussis vaccine.
-A total of 5 doses is recommended to be given at ages 2 months, 4 months, 6 months, 15-18 months, and 4-6 years.
-It may sometimes be referred to as a DT(without Pertussis) shot or DPT shot. - !
-Polio vaccine this includes both orally administered vaccines and shot/injections.
-A total of 4 doses is recommended to be given at ages 2 months, 4 months, 15-18 months and 4-6 years. - !
-HIB-Haemophilus influenzae (HA-MA-FI-LUS IN-FLU-EN-ZI) vaccine.
-This relatively new vaccine protects against a certain type of bacterial meningitis that affects young children.
-It may be knows as the 'H-I-B' or 'Hib' or 'H.flu' vaccine.
-It currently is given at ages 2 months, 4 months, 6 months and in the past was given between 15 and 24 months of age. - !
 Measles/MMR shot This is usually given as a combination shot called MMR (Measles, Mumps, and Rubella) and is usually given once at 15 months of age.
 However, there has been a recent effort to have all school-age children revaccinated.
 Consider a single shot for German measles only as a 'Measles shot'. - !
 HEP Hepatitis B shot this relatively new vaccine protects against a certain type of viral liver infection (hepatitis) which affects many adolescents to young adults.
 It is usually given as a series of 3 injections in the first two years of life, beginning between birth and 2 months of age. - !
-VAR Varicella (Chickenpox) shot This new vaccine protects against chickenpox.
+VAR Varicella (Chickenpox) shot -This new vaccine protects against chickenpox.
 It is given at 12-18 months of age.
 Children who have not been vaccinated previously and who lack a reliable history of chickenpox should be vaccinated by 13 years of age. - !
 TDB Tetanus-Diphtheria booster (Td) shot- this refers to the Tetanus-Diphtheria toxoid, adult type.
 This is usually given at age 12 and recommended every 5 to 10 years thereafter.
 Questions about TDB will be asked only of children 7 years of age and older.